meltyourface/blank/posts/Rite-of-Chains/The-Rite-of-Chains-Banishing-Negativity/index.md

 ## The Rite of Chains: Veil of Silicon

-Objective: To dispel negativity and unwanted energies within a designated area, blending ancient occult knowledge with modern technology and contemporary cultural symbols.
+**Objective**: To dispel negativity and unwanted energies within a designated area, blending ancient occult knowledge with modern technology and contemporary cultural symbols.

 Required Tools: